MirageNet/Mirage/doc/Articles/Components/index.md

 -   [Network Scene Checker](NetworkSceneChecker.md)
     The Network Scene Checker component controls visibility of networked objects between scenes.
 -   [Network Start Position](NetworkStartPosition.md)
-    Network Start Position is used by the Network Manager when creating player objects.
-The position and rotation of the Network Start Position are used to place the newly created player object.
+    Network Start Position is used by the Network Manager when creating character objects.
+The position and rotation of the Network Start Position are used to place the newly created character object.
 -   [Network Transform](NetworkTransform.md)
     The Network Transform component synchronizes the movement and rotation of game objects across the network.
 Note that the network Transform component only synchronizes spawned networked game objects.
 -   [Network Transform Child](NetworkTransformChild.md)